aws-samples/amazon-memorydb-for-redis-samples/blogs/optimizing-gen-ai-apps-with-durable-semantic-cache/README.md

 git clone https://github.com/aws-samples/amazon-memorydb-for-redis-samples.git
 ```

 2. Init terraform and apply plan.
-This will create the infrastructure for the components of the solution
+This will create the infrastructure for the components of the solution.
+Note that a role with permission to create the resources outlined in the main.tf plan (for example, one with the _administrator_ policy), is required.

 ```
 cd amazon-memorydb-for-redis-samples/blogs/optimizing-gen-ai-apps-with-durable-semantic-cache/terraform